-Upon a satisfactory review of all proposals submitted to the BPDA pursuant to this RFP, as well as the completion of any subsequent applicable reviews resulting therefrom and relating thereto, BPDA and MassDOT will recommend tentative designation for the proponent whose proposal best meets the objectives set forth herein.
-BPDA staff will request Board approval to award a single proponent Tentative Designation status.
-The Tentative Designation status shall be for a nine-month period.
-During the Tentative Designation period, the selected proponent shall accomplish, among other things, the following in order to be considered for Final Designation status:
+Upon a satisfactory review of all proposals submitted to the BPDA pursuant to this RFP, as well as the completion of any subsequent applicable reviews resulting therefrom and relating thereto, BPDA and MassDOT will recommend Tentative Designation for the proponent whose proposal best meets the objectives set forth herein.
+BPDA staff will request Board approval to award a proponent Tentative Designation status.
+The Tentative Designation status of such proponent (the "Selected Proponent") shall be for a one-year period.
+During the Tentative Designation period, the Selected Proponent shall accomplish, among other things, the following in order to be considered for Final Designation status:

-- Provide evidence of necessary financing and equity; - Obtain approval of its development schedule including submittal of development plans; - Successfully complete BPDA Design Review; - Achieve Article 37 Initial Filing Compliance; - Complete the Article 80 process with the BPDA; - Obtain issuance of all required building permits; and - Complete negotiation of terms and conditions of a ground lease with the BPDA.
+- Within 150 days after the award of Tentative Designation status, negotiate and execute a letter of intent by and among the Selected Proponent, the BPDA and MassDOT with respect to the terms of the Ground Lease; - Provide evidence of necessary financing and equity; - Obtain approval of its development schedule including submittal of development plans; - Successfully complete BPDA Design Review; - Achieve Article 37 Initial Filing Compliance; - Complete the Article 80 process with the BPDA; - Obtain issuance of all required building permits; and - Complete negotiation of terms and conditions of a Ground Lease with the BPDA.

-Final designation will be granted upon satisfactorily completing all required terms and conditions.
+Final Designation will be granted upon satisfactorily completing all required terms and conditions, including the completion of the negotiation of the Ground Lease.
 The proposal will be subject to subsequent stages of BPDA development and design review, including Article 80 if required.
-The final designation will be automatically rescinded without prejudice and without any further authorization or approvals by the BPDA's Board if the ground lease has not been finalized and executed by a designated time frame established by the BPDA Board.
+Final Designation will be automatically rescinded without prejudice and without any further authorization or approvals by the BPDA's Board if the Ground Lease has not been finalized and executed by a designated time frame established by the BPDA Board.

-[Note: This language is based on the RFP for Parcels 9 & 10.]
 The portion of the Crescent Parcel owned by MassDOT was acquired using Federal highway funds.
-Pursuant to regulations of the Federal Highway Administration ("FHWA"), the disposition of or change in use or occupancy of the property must be approved by the FHWA.
-Therefore, any ground lease of the MassDOT-owned portion of the Crescent Parcel may be subject to all applicable FWHA regulations, including, without limitation, review and approval by the FWHA if the ground lease and any other instruments affecting the disposition of the Crescent parcel.
-Although it is anticipated that FHWA approval will occur primarily after tentative designation of a proponent, MassDOT will keep FHWA informed throughout the selection process.
+Pursuant to regulations of the Federal Highway Administration ("FHWA"), the disposition of or change in use or occupancy of the MassDOT-owned portion of the Crescent Parcel must be approved by the FHWA.
+Therefore, any ground lease of the MassDOT-owned portion of the Crescent Parcel may be subject to all applicable FWHA regulations, including, without limitation, review and approval by the FWHA if the Ground Lease and any other instruments affecting the disposition of the Crescent parcel.
+Although it is anticipated that FHWA approval will occur primarily after Tentative Designation of the Selected Proponent, MassDOT will keep FHWA informed throughout the selection process.
 A copy of the applicable FHWA regulations (23 CFR 710) is included in this RFP in Appendix A.

-Neither MassDOT nor the BPDA will be liable for any costs or damages in the event that MassDOT is unable to deliver a ground lease of its portion of the

-Crescent Parcel or the delivery of a ground lease is delayed because FHWA approval does not occur or is restricted in any way.
+Neither MassDOT nor the BPDA will be liable for any costs or damages in the event that MassDOT is unable to deliver a Ground Lease of its portion of the Crescent Parcel or the delivery of a Ground Lease is delayed because FHWA approval does not occur or is restricted in any way.

-Subject to necessary approval by the MassDOT Board, MassDOT will be authorized to execute and deliver a ground lease of its portion of the Crescent Parcel to the BPDA for a term equal to the term proposed for the ground lease to the designated proponent and containing such terms and conditions that may be negotiated by the BPDA and MassDOT.
-Subject to all necessary approvals by the BPDA Board, the Director of the BPDA will be authorized for and on behalf of the BPDA to execute and deliver a ground lease of the entire Crescent Parcel to the designated proponent, containing such terms and conditions as are acceptable to the BPDA and MassDOT.
+Subject to necessary approval by the MassDOT Board, MassDOT will be authorized to execute and deliver a Ground Lease of its portion of the Crescent Parcel to the BPDA for a term equal to the term proposed for the Ground Lease to the designated proponent and containing such terms and conditions that may be negotiated by the BPDA and MassDOT.
+Subject to all necessary approvals by the BPDA Board, the Director of the BPDA will be authorized for and on behalf of the BPDA to execute and deliver a Ground Lease of the entire Crescent Parcel to the designated proponent, containing such terms and conditions as are acceptable to the BPDA and MassDOT.